Aerial groups / widebands

 After pondering that little psychological question we can now move on to the origins of the C/D group.....

-When UHF transmissions first started in 1964 the C group was CH52 to CH68 though it was later changed to CH50 to 66.
+When UHF transmissions first started in 1964 the C group was CH52 to CH68, it was later changed to CH50 to 66 though some sources state it was CH60 from the beginning !
 However an additional D group (blue bung) was also added which was CH49 to CH68.
 I can’t imagine there’d be much difference between aerials of those three groups but there we go.
-Finally in 1969 the C and D groups were amalgamated into one, the C/D group at CH48 to CH68.
+Finally in 1969 the C and D groups were amalgamated into one, the C/D group at CH48 to CH68, though some sources still talk about them separately as late as 1974.

 Addition of the T group : The latest (but quite possibly not the last) change to the aerial groups is the addition of the T group in 2013.
 This is effectively a truncated wideband which is a first in that up to now, in our little history lesson, all has been about extending not truncating !
 Anyway, this pruning of the wideband is to allow for the fact that from July 2013 onwards there are no TV transmissions over CH60.
 That part of the spectrum having been sold off for 4G mobile phone use.
 Now those transmissions may well cause problems with TV reception so it’s actually preferable to have an aerial which doesn’t pick up over CH60.
 Isn’t it funny how the old ways (in this case aerial groups, specifically A, B & K) are often found to be the best in the end !